nhsland/newblue/styleguide.md

 * If a CSS class is being added for JS only purposes (and not being used by CSS to style) prefix it with 'js-'.

+## CSS 'oe-' prefix

+* Always use a prefix for main area classes. e.g.'oe-' or 'oes-' This will help avoid naming conflicts and allows for coupling if required.

 ## Icons

 * Event icons must be 76px x 76px, and must be named correctly.